 Formerly known as the New Hebrides, Vanuatu was jointly governed by British and French administrations before attaining independence on 30 July 1980.

 Australia is Vanuatu's largest bilateral aid donor.
-The estimated Australian aid budget for Vanuatu for financial year 2014-15 is $60.4 million.
-Australian aid is governed by the Australia–Vanuatu Partnership for Development, which focuses on improving economic governance, infrastructure, education, health and law and justice.
+The Australian aid budget for Vanuatu is an estimated $69.8 million in 2017-18.
+Our Governments recently signed the Vanuatu-Australia Aid Partnership, which focuses on improving economic governance, infrastructure, education, health and law and justice.
 We work with a range of partners including the Vanuatu Government, the private sector and community organisations.
-Australian aid to Vanuatu is promoting economic growth and poverty reduction by building better infrastructure and an environment for economic opportunity; improving early education and essential health services; and improving community safety and resilience.
-Refer here for more detail on Australian aid to Vanuatu.

 The Australian Federal Police provides assistance to the Vanuatu Police Force as part of the Vanuatu Policing and Justice Support Program.
 Australia also has a Defence Cooperation Program with Vanuatu, which was established in 1983.
 Australia assists Vanuatu in maintaining and operating its Pacific Patrol Boat (the RVS Tukoro), donated by Australia in 1987.

 Most of Vanuatu's population lives in rural areas where subsistence farming, fishing and production of cash crops such as kava, coconut and cocoa are the main sources of livelihood.
 Goods exports are dominated by agricultural products, particularly kava, coconut products, beef and cocoa.
 Vanuatu's economic growth has recently been driven largely by tourism and construction.
 Tourism and tourism-related services sectors (wholesale and retail trade, hotels and restaurants, and transport and communication) account for approximately 40 per cent of GDP and one third of people in formal employment.
 Construction activity is driven by private-sector retail, residential development and a number of donor-funded construction projects mostly on the island of Efate, particularly in Port Vila.
-In 2013 Vanuatu’s GDP per capita was US$3,082 and real GDP growth was 2.8 per cent.
+The overall economic impact of Tropical Cyclone Pam has been significant, as real GDP contracted by more than two per cent.
+Growth is projected to reach 4.5 per cent in 2017, largely driven by recovery in tourism and agricultural production.
+In 2016 Vanuatu’s GDP per capita was US$2,908.60.

 Trade and investment

-Australian merchandise exports to Vanuatu in 2013 totalled A$67 million.
+Australian merchandise exports to Vanuatu in 2016 totaled $87.9 million.

-Australia is the major source of foreign investment in the Vanuatu economy with a focus on agriculture, tourism, finance and construction.
-Australian investments in Vanuatu totalled A$177 million in 2013.
+Australia is the major source of foreign investment in the Vanuatu economy with a focus on tourism, finance and construction.
+Australian investments in Vanuatu totaled $116 million in 2016.
 Two-thirds of long stay tourists to Vanuatu and almost all cruise ship passengers are Australian.

-Vanuatu participates in the Seasonal Worker Program (SWP).
-Under the Program, workers from Pacific countries are recruited to work in Australia in the horticulture sector, and other trial sectors, to meet those sectors’ seasonal harvest needs.
-Vanuatu is the second highest contributor of workers to the program.
+Vanuatu participates in the Seasonal Worker Programme (SWP).
+Under the SWP, workers from Pacific countries are recruited to work in Australia in horticulture and other sectors to meet seasonal harvest needs.
+Ni-Vanuatu are currently the second largest cohort of SWP workers from the Pacific.